A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Preliminaries and Organisational Principles

 First, the filtration $(\mathcal P_k)$ stratifies $\mathcal P$ by defect depth, measuring the propagation of interaction defects.
 Second, the phase pairing induces a canonical partition of $\mathcal P$ into phase-response classes, defined as the fibres of the phase-response profile map

 Equivalently, two elements $p,q\in\mathcal P$ lie in the same phase-response class if and only if

 These two organisational structures encode distinct structural information: the defect filtration records interaction complexity, while phase-response classes record transformation behaviour under dual probes.
-In the absence of additional structural hypotheses linking defect propagation and phase response, neither organisation determines the other, even abstractly or functorially. \end{proposition}
+In the absence of additional structural hypotheses linking defect propagation and phase response, neither organisation canonically determines the other, nor is there a functorial mechanism relating them in general. \end{proposition}

 \begin{proof} By assumption, the phase structure $(\mathcal P,\circ)$ is equipped with a defect filtration

 which stratifies $\mathcal P$ by defect depth.
 Concretely, one may regard the \emph{defect depth} of an element $p\in\mathcal P$ as the least index